 The first creativity workshop I ever put on was for a group of women engineers.
-Years later my audience still tends to be predominately engineers and scientists.
-It’s helped me stay on top of my game because they’re not only able to come up with great ideas, but they also know how to make those ideas work.
+Years later I’m still an innovation keynote speaker for many conferences of engineers and scientists.
+They’re not only able to come up with great ideas, but they also know how to make those ideas work.
 As an inventor I can come up with the inventions, but have to hire someone like that to turn the idea into a viable product.

 Even though an inventor can come from any industry, many inventors have a background as a scientist or engineer.
 Having a job that puts you in a position where you’re able to experiment to find different solutions to problems already preps your brain for creativity and innovation.
 This is why I love speaking to scientists and engineers, like I did at Proctor and Gamble at their international engineering summit or to international scientists at Novartis Pharmaceuticals.
 I don’t have to explain why creativity is so important and necessary.
 They already know.